 - Establish industry standard practices and create Role-playing Gaming Therapy Handbook of Practice.

-ROLE-PLAYING GAME THERAPY
+EXPLORE THE POSSIBILITY OF ROLE-PLAYING GAME THERAPY DEVELOPMENT

 As the body of knowledge grows, indicators may be found suggesting the development of a distinct treatment modality, potentially "role-playing game therapy", may develop as an effective tool for the treatment of many population groups with varied needs.
 Potential issues that may be treated by role-playing game therapy could include clients diagnosed with PTSD, uni-polar depression, bi-polar, autism-spectrum disorders, and many others.